alexe0336/IMDb-list-creatior/README.md

     python imdbscript.py
     ```

 3. **Wait for the script to complete.** Do not interact with the Chrome web page that opens.
+Other than entering the Captcha.
 The script will automatically close the browser when finished.

 4. **Access and modify your IMDb list** on the IMDb website.